-San Francisco one of few US cities with marijuana lounges
+San Francisco embraces Amsterdam-style marijuana lounges

 San Francisco’s marijuana “czar” Nicole Elliot said new permits will be issued once city health officials finalize regulations designed to protect workers from secondhand smoke and the neighborhood from unwelcomed odors.
 The lounges are required to install expensive heating, ventilation and air conditioning systems to prevent the distinct marijuana odor from leaking outside.

 Other California cities are warming to the idea.
-Oakland and South Lake Tahoe each have one smoking lounge.

 The city of West Hollywood has approved plans to issue up to eight licenses; the tiny San Francisco Bay Area town of Alameda said it will allow two; and Oakland and South Lake Tahoe each have one lounge.
 Sacramento, Los Angeles and other cities are discussing the issue but have not authorized any lounges.